 Once the sdkReady

-event fires, you can use the getTreatment method to return the proper treatment based on the SPLIT_NAME you pass and the key you passed when instantiating the SDK.
+method to return the proper treatment based on the feature flag name you pass and the key you passed when instantiating the SDK.

 client?.on(event: SplitEvent.sdkReady) {

-// Evaluate key in Split
+// Evaluate feature flag in Split

-let treatment = client?.getTreatment("SPLIT_NAME")
+let treatment = client?.getTreatment("FEATURE_FLAG_NAME")

 if treatment == "on" {